Table of Contents

-Retention time defines that how much period the physicians or hospitals should keep the medical records.
-Federal law mandates that the professionals must keep the medical records minimum of 5 years to a maximum of 10 years from the last service of the patient.
+Retention time defines how much period the physicians or hospitals should keep the medical records.
+Federal law mandates that the professionals must keep the medical records a minimum of 5 years to a maximum of 10 years from the last service of the patient.
 After the retention time, the hospital can destroy the records.
 The medical record retention period may differ state by state, and also it varies according to the patient’s age.

-In Arizona, the retention period to maintain records for an adult is six years and minors, six years after the last treatment from the provider or until the patient reaches 21, which is longer.
+In Arizona, the retention period to maintain records for an adult is six years, and for minors, six years after the last treatment from the provider or until the patient reaches 21, which is longer.
 In Arizona, both the hospitals and professionals have the same retention period to maintain the medical records documentation.

-In Columbia, the doctors must keep an adult’s record for three years after the last meeting with the doctor and for the minor patient, three years after the final visit or three years after the patient reaches 18.
+In Columbia, the doctors must keep an adult’s record for three years after the last meeting with the doctor, and for the minor patient, three years after the final visit or three years after the patient reaches 18.
 The hospital must keep ten years following the date of discharge.